ARM-software/arm-trusted-firmware/docs/components/fconf/index.rst

 configuration properties which is usually a device tree file.

 Example:
+ - FW_CONFIG: properties related to base address, maximum size and image id of other DTBs etc.
- - TB_FW: properties related to trusted firmware such as IO policies, base address of other DTBs, mbedtls heap info etc.
+ - TB_FW: properties related to trusted firmware such as IO policies, mbedtls heap info etc.
  - HW_CONFIG: properties related to hardware configuration of the SoC such as topology, GIC controller, PSCI hooks, CPU ID etc.